-The deep freeze that plummeted parts of Ontario into the coldest month on record wasn’t all that February will be remembered for.
-Multiple offers, also referred to as competing offers, were also a popular topic of discussion in the local real estate market.
+Multiple offers, also referred to as competing offers, have been a popular topic of discussion in the local real estate market.
 Multiple offers exist any time more than one buyer submits an offer on the same property commonly called “bidding wars.”

-Buyers braved the frigid temperatures, often times in snow squalls, in an effort to beat other buyers to see the newest properties offered for sale.
-There was no claiming a snow day for sellers as they had to keep their driveways and sidewalks cleared of the white stuff to maintain their homes in showcase condition for prospective purchasers.
+Buyers brave all weather, even frigid temperatures and often times in snow squalls, in an effort to beat other buyers to see the newest properties offered for sale.
+There is no claiming a snow day for sellers when they have to keep their driveways and sidewalks clear of the white stuff to maintain their homes in showcase condition for prospective purchasers.

 Multiple offers can be a seller’s dream come true as often times homes sell for asking price or more (yes, I said more) as buyers compete for their offer to be selected by the seller.
 Upon presentation of competing offers, the happy home owner has a number of options to consider.

 The seller can:

 1. Accept one of the offers and reject the other(s);